aseemk/aseemk.com/talks/mix-neo4j-text.md

 <!-- .slide: data-background="/images/mix-neo4j/mix-graph3-creation.jpg" data-background-transition="none" -->

 // Notes:
-Users share *creations* (made in Paper), so we add a "creator" relationship from the creation to the user.
+Users share *creations* (made with Paper), so we add a "creator" relationship from the creation to the user.
 <p/>
 (The relationship goes from creation to user just for convention: creations *need* user creators, but users don't *need* to have any creations.)